rjyeeun/Flashcard/README.md

 - It is a flashcard website where a user can create, customize, and study flashcards.

 Technologies Used
-- React, JavaScript, CSS, HTML
+- React, React icons, JavaScript, CSS, HTML

 Challenges